Freddyreza53/example-ui-builder-rest-component/article.md

     * & Row component
 * Replace in-app state tracking with UI Builder property

+* Confirm - can you use actions to pass messages between different components?
+Almost certainly yes.

 -- [This is basically the same article](https://developer.servicenow.com/blog.do?p=/post/nowexp-http-effect/)